 How long do Polish chickens live?

 Their lifespan is usually around 7 or 8 years.
+This is a pretty typical chicken lifespan.

 Are Polish chickens considered Bantams?